 They are actually making the crowdfunding process harder for their authors when it’s already quite difficult because readers are still relatively new to the crowdfunding process.

-Left With a Lot of Unanswered Questions
+Potential Backers are Left With a Lot of Unanswered Questions

 After reviewing their FAQs, I had even more questions.